- Last updated:

 - Venue hire (bookings) - refunds and waiver of normal cancellation fees at all Council venues from March 16 to June 30

-- Parking regulators will issue warnings instead of infringements in general unless the infringement relates to health and safety issues or parking in disabled parking spaces
+- Parking warnings instead of infringements in general unless the infringement relates to health and safety issues or parking in disabled parking spaces.

 - Paid parking waiver for Caloundra from March 31 to June 30.